Skip to Content

 How credit card fees are different

 Credit cards may charge yearly fees, but there are also other costs you might end up paying.
-If you carry a balance on your credit card, you'll end up paying interest at your credit card's interest rate, which can vary by type of card and provider.
+If you carry a balance on your credit card past the grace period, you'll end up paying interest at your credit card's interest rate, which can vary by type of card and provider.
 If you miss a payment, you could be charged a late fee.
-If you use your credit card for a balance transfer or cash advance, you could pay fees, sometimes around 3% of the amount of each transaction.
-Read your credit card's terms and conditions to determine what fees you might pay.

 Other deposit account fees

-Minimum account balance fees.
+Minimum account balance fees

 Some bank accounts require customers to maintain a minimum balance each month.
 If the balance drops below that amount — in some cases, even just for a day — the customer may pay a fee.

-ATM fees.
+ATM fees

 You could be charged an ATM fee if you use an ATM outside your bank's network.
 You might even be faced with two ATM charges per transaction, one from your bank and one from the owner of the ATM you used.

-Fees for bounced or stopped checks.
+Fees for bounced or stopped checks

 If you write a check and there isn't enough money in your account to cover it, you might be charged a bounced check or NSF fee.
 To stop payment on a check or other transaction, such as a recurring ACH debit, before it's processed, you might have to pay a stop payment fee.